Carsten Herrmann-Pillath: Career

 After education in economics and classical Chinese studies he received a PhD in economics at the University of Cologne, Germany (1978–1988).
 Between 1988 and 1992 he was researcher, China desk, at the Federal Institute of East European and International Studies, Cologne.
 In 1992 he was appointed professor in Chinese economic studies at the Gerhard Mercator University of Duisburg, Germany.
 Between 1996 and 2008 he was chair of Evolutionary and Institutional Economics and director of the Institute of Comparative Research into Culture and Economy at the Private University of Witten/Herdecke, Germany, where he also founded the Sino-German School of Governance (2005–2010).
 In 2008, he moved to Frankfurt School of Finance and Management and established the East West Centre for Business Studies and Cultural Science, combined with a Master Program in International Business, as a successor organization of the school.
 Between 2015 and 2016, he resumed a position as Professor of Economics and Evolutionary Sciences at Witten/Herdecke University.
 In May 2016, he was appointed Permanent Fellow at the Max Weber Centre.
-He is distinguished visiting professor of Schwarzman Scholars at Tsinghua University, Beijing.
+He is distinguished visiting professor at the Beijing Normal University, Cina.

 Herrmann-Pillath is a leading representative of evolutionary economics and Chinese studies in Germany.
 His research aims at developing a cross-disciplinary theory of the economy which takes account of institutional and cultural embeddedness.
 Building on modern philosophical resources (ontology, philosophy of language), he approaches economics as a bridging science between the natural sciences and the humanities.